AdvSumm: Adversarial Training for Bias Mitigation in Text Summarization: Methods

 The problem of adversarial attacks has been widely studied in deep learning, where small changes in model input can cause a model to completely flip its output with high confidence \cite{szegedy2014intriguing}.
 For instance, a small change in input text such as someone's name can cause the model to generate a biased and unfaithful summary, as shown in Figure~\ref{fig:bias_example}.
 Empirically, adversarial training has improved robustness to input perturbations in large models better than other proposed frameworks \cite{wong2018polytope, pmlr-v162-bab}.
 Adversarial training is formulated as a min-max optimization problem that trains a model on adversarial samples generated with Projected Gradient Descent (PGD) \cite{madry2019deep}.
 The change in input example to generate an adversarial sample is bounded by an $l-p$ norm radius to preserve the semantics of the input data.

-Given the discrete nature of natural language, introducing gradient-based continuous perturbations poses challenges in the input space.
-Previous research such as BERTAttack \cite{li-etal-2020-bert-attack} has employed repeated black-box model querying for adversarial example generation for classification tasks.
-This, however, is infeasible for text-generation tasks since generation requires model inference at each token generation step.
+Recent research \cite{storek2025xoxostealthycrossorigincontext, mehrotra2024treeattacksjailbreakingblackbox} has used repeated black-box model querying to identify perturbations for crafting adversarial examples.
+However, such approaches are not directly applicable to gradient-based adversarial training due to the discrete nature of natural language.
 So we use the above adversarial training strategy in the latent space of Ses2Seq models to strengthen the robustness of the text generation model.
 With encoder and decoder architectures separated in the Seq2Seq model, we can apply the adversarial perturbations to the continuous output of the model encoder.